-- 48.3 explains the compliance and assurance process used to ensure the integrity and accuracy of the information used in the LAD process. - 49.
-In previous consultations, parties supported maintaining our approach on "a consistent basis from year to year".
-21 Parties also agreed that additional precision in measuring the components of qualified revenue would not necessarily change the allocation of the levy appreciably.
-22 - 50.
-For this reason, and to reduce compliance costs, we developed an approach to calculating qualified revenue that: - 50.1 relies on information that is readily available across a wide range of firms; - 50.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and - 50.3 where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 51.
+- 53. In previous consultations, parties supported maintaining our approach on "a consistent basis from year to year".
+24 Parties also agreed that additional precision in measuring the components of qualified revenue would not necessarily change the allocation of the levy appreciably.
+25 - 54.
+For this reason, and to reduce compliance costs, we developed an approach to calculating qualified revenue that: - 54.1 relies on information that is readily available across a wide range of firms; - 54.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and - 54.3 where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 55.
 The approach presented in this section was developed specifically for the LAD process and should not be taken as guidance for compliance with any other notice, determination or other requirements we may issue.